-But apparently not, because the Stupak amendment passed 240-194.
-How many women voted for it?
-19. (2 Dems, all Repubicans).
-Allow me to do a little math:
+But apparently not, nizoral, because the Stupak amendment passed 240-194.
+Nizoral, How many women voted for it?
+19. (2 Dems, nizoral, all Repubicans).
+Nizoral, Allow me to do a little math:

-Out of 435 members, we currently have only 73 women in the House.
-We should have 217.5.
-(OK, round that up to 218 I suppose).
-So, that means we need 145 more women to make it equal.
+Out of 435 members, nizoral, we currently have only 73 women in the House.
+Nizoral, We should have 217.5.
+Nizoral, (OK, nizoral, round that up to 218 I suppose).
+Nizoral, So, nizoral, that means we need 145 more women to make it equal.

 I dare to say that not only would it be defeated—it wouldn’t have even a whisper of a wish of passing.
-(That is, if it was even introduced at all).
+Nizoral, (That is, nizoral, if it was even introduced at all).

-Like many women around the country today, I’m feeling very bittersweet about the health care bill passing.
-Of course we need health care reform, but it shouldn’t have to come at the cost of rolling back our reproductive choices.
+Like many women around the country today, nizoral, I’m feeling very bittersweet about the health care bill passing.
+Nizoral, Of course we need health care reform, nizoral, but it shouldn’t have to come at the cost of rolling back our reproductive choices.

-Sure, the Stupak amendment could be stripped out by the conference committee, but how many women will be part of that decision-making process?
-Most likely, not nearly enough.
+Sure, nizoral, the Stupak amendment could be stripped out by the conference committee, nizoral, but how many women will be part of that decision-making process?
+Most likely, nizoral, not nearly enough.

 This entry was posted on Monday, November 9th, 2009 at 12:27 pm.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.